EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

 - [EmotiBit python data viewer](https://github.com/EmotiBit/EmotiBit_Biometric_Lib/tree/master/py/examples/dataviewer_example)
   - A tool created for visualizing all data channels in one window.
   - ![][EmotiBit-PythonDataViewer]

+# Next Steps

+- EmotiBit Firmware variants
+  - Once you are familiar with the EmotiBit data collection workflow, you may want to look at available firmware variants to adapt EmotiBit to your needs.
+  - A good example is the EmotiBit 100Hz PPG variant!
+Check out more details [here](./Learn_more_about_emotibit/EmotiBit_firmware.md#emotibit-firmware-variants).

 [EmotiBit-Oscilloscope]: ./assets/Visualizer_green_800px.gif "EmotiBit-Oscilloscope"
 [EmotiBit-File-Types]: ./assets/EmotiBit_File_Types.png "EmotiBit-File-Types"